preeve9534/pdjr-skplugin-devantech/README.md

 The required __statuslength__ property value specifies the number of bytes in the status report message transmitted by the device in response to a status command.
 The value defaults to 1.

 The __authenticationtoken__ property value specifies the format for an authentication token '{A}' which can be used when defining operating commands (see below).
-Some Devantech protocols require that a device password is accompanied by some identifying character sequence and the format of that sequence can be specified here in terms of any username {u} and password {p}
+Some Devantech protocols require that a device password is decorated with some identifying character sequence and the format of that sequence can be specified here in terms of any username {u} and password {p}
 tokens.
 For example, one of the Devantech TCP protocols can be password protected and passwords are introduced into commands by preceeding them